-The 'right hand' of God is the place of privilege and power, it is the executive seat in Heaven.

-He effected the purification from sin by the 'shedding' of His own blood, instead of the blood which was shed in the temple-service.
+The 'right hand' of God is the place of privilege and power; it is the executive seat in Heaven.
+He completed the purification from sin by the 'shedding' of His own blood, instead of the blood which was shed in the temple-service.
 The blood of animals could never purify from sin, but those sacrifices pointed to the ultimate sacrifice to be made by 'The Lamb of God', Jesus Christ.
 Note that because Jesus is now seated at the 'right hand' of God it means that He has overcome all opposition and has met all needs, leaving no doubt about where everything is headed.
 All things are under control.

 Verse 4-5.
 Now that Jesus is seated in the place of ultimate power, the Book of Hebrews can easily contrast Jesus with every other being.
 There can be no doubt about who is the greatest.
+Jesus is infinitely better than the angels, Moses, and Aaron the High Priest.